 Before a project goes into development, a dedicated project manager will help you define milestones and use them as payment points.
-After a milestone has been completed, you will have 3 days to review the work via the agreed method and make a payment.
-If you have trouble reviewing the work within 3 days, you can inform your project manager.
-Otherwise, the payment will be processed automatically.
+After a milestone has been completed, you will have 7 days to review the work via the agreed method and make a payment.

 An important thing to keep in mind is to always pay your freelancer on time.
 The way billing works may vary in different freelance marketplaces — we simply outlined what we do here at CodementorX!
 In general, there should be reliable and automated ways to help you process payments.
 If the platform you’re using doesn’t provide secured payment process, you can consider using Escrow’s online payment service.
 Instead of worrying about payment, this can save you a lot of time and energy that can be spent on perfecting your project.

 Now that you’ve shortlisted a few freelance developers, it’s time to pick the right one for you.
 Though there isn’t necessarily a cookie-cutter approach, here are some general steps to help you pick out and hire the best freelance developer from your list.

 At this point, the shortlisted freelance developers have most likely gone through some serious technical screening already.
 So, instead of sending another coding test to all the shortlisted freelance developers, ask to see their portfolios.
 Understanding the work they’ve done will give you a better idea of their technical abilities.
 Most experienced developers will have a public or private portfolio for this purpose.